Skip to main content

 • you take more than your prescribed dose of hydrocortisone and you have new symptoms, such as stomach pain or difficulty sleeping

-Take the hydrocortisone packet, or the leaflet inside it, plus any remaining medicine with you.
+Bring the hydrocortisone packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Stopping hydrocortisone